 The discussion around open access to published scientific results, the Open Access movement, is well known.
 The primary cause of the current situation — journal publishers owning copyright on journal articles and therefore charging for access — stems from authors signing their copyright over to the journals.
-I believe this happened because authors really didn’t realize what they were doing when they signed away ownership over their work, and had they known they would not have done so.
-I believe another solution would have been used, such as granting the journal a license to publish i.e. like Science’s readily available alternative license.
-At some level authors were entering into binding legal contracts without an understanding of the implications and without the right counsel.
+I believe another solution should have been used, such as granting the journal a license to publish i.e. like Science’s readily available alternative license.
+At some level authors were potentially entering into binding legal contracts without an understanding of the implications and without the right counsel.

 There are many legitimate reasons such data may not be able to be publicly released, for example protection of subjects’ privacy (see what happened when Harvard released Facebook data from a study).
 But as scientists we should be mindful of the need for our published findings to be reproducible.
 Some commercial data do not come with privacy concerns, only concerns from the company that they are still able to sell the data to other commercial entities, and sometimes not even that.
 Sometimes lawyers simply want an NDA to minimize any risk to the commercial entity that might arise should the data be released.
-To me, that seems perfectly rational since they are not stewards of scientific knowledge.
+They are not stewards of scientific knowledge, after all.

 It is also perfectly rational for authors publishing findings based on these data to push back as hard as possible to ensure maximum reproducibility and credibility of their results.
 Many companies share data with scientists because they seek to deepen goodwill and ties with the academic community, or they are interested in the results of the research.
 As researchers we should condition our acceptance of the data on its release when the findings are published, if there are no privacy concerns associated with the data.
 If there are privacy concerns I can imagine ensuring we can share the data in a “walled garden” within which other researchers, but not the public, will be able to access the data and verify results.
 There are a number of solutions that can bridge the gap between open access to data and an access-blocking NDA (e.g. differential privacy) and as scientists the integrity and reproducibility of our work is a core concern that we have responsibility for in this negotiation for data.